VickySekhon/CP367-lab11/README.md

-Hello there, this is my file - Albino Hippo
+Hello there, this is my file - Albino Cheetah